orbitdb-archive/welcome/README.md

 This organization is a place to bring together all fo the Orbit repositories, and to work together on making orbit better.
 This repo is the center of that organization.

+## Biweekly Calls

+We have a fortnightly community call every other Tuesday.
+The time, date and other info for each week's call is announced [in an issue in this repository](/issues).
+Propose agenda items for the call by commenting on the issue!

+We do not record these calls, as we want people to feel comfortable joining in and talking without worrying about being recorded.
+If you miss a call, take a look at the notes, in `meeting-notes`.

+We rotate the notetaker and facilitator every week.
+If you would like to be part of the rotation, add your name to `meeting-notes/facilitators.md`!

 ## Repositories

 The [@orbitdb](https://github.com/orbitdb) organization on GitHub contains many different repositories.
 For the most part, these fall into three categories: code which relates to OrbitDB, the peer to peer database for the decentralized web; Orbit Chat, a decentralized chat program built using OrbitDB; and various non-code repositories.
 Those three repositories are: